aldebaran1/pyEclipse/README.md

 Uniform eclipse with inflated solar radii by 10%
 ![d](https://github.com/aldebaran1/pyEclipse/blob/master/misc/Aug2017_geo1.1.gif)

-### Lateral cuts thru a penumbra: Lat-alt projection
+### Lateral cuts through a penumbra: Lat-alt projection

-Compute a lateral cut tru a penumbra to analyze height dependence: tilt in the shadow as a function of latitude, spatial irregularities, etc. This functionality is not a command line interface, you need to adjust the input arguments in the code `geomask_latalt.py`
+Compute a lateral cut through a penumbra to analyze height dependence: tilt in the shadow as a function of latitude, spatial irregularities, etc. This functionality is not a command line interface, you need to adjust the input arguments in the code `geomask_latalt.py`

 Here is an example profile:
 ![e](https://github.com/aldebaran1/pyEclipse/blob/master/misc/lat_alt_2017.png)

 ### References
-All details available in the following associated paper.
+All details are available in the following associated paper.
 Please cite this software and methodology as:

 Mrak, S., Zhu, Q., Deng, Y., Dammasch, I. E., Dominique, M., Hairston, M. R., Nishimura, Y., & Semeter, J. (2022).
 Modeling Solar Eclipses at Extreme Ultra Violet Wavelengths and the Effects of Nonuniform Eclipse Shadow on the Ionosphere-Thermosphere system.
 Journal of Geophysical Research: Space Physics, e2022JA031058. https://doi.org/10.1029/2022JA031058